Lane Thomas Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).
+- The Cardinals have a 4.43 team ERA that ranks 20th across all league pitching staffs.

-- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (72 total, one per game).
+- The Cardinals allow the second-fewest home runs in baseball (72 total, one per game).

-- Montgomery makes the start for the Cardinals, his 15th of the season.
-He is 3-7 with a 3.91 ERA and 73 strikeouts through 78 1/3 innings pitched.
+- Mikolas (4-4) gets the starting nod for the Cardinals in his 16th start of the season.
+He has a 4.36 ERA in 86 2/3 innings pitched, with 63 strikeouts.

-- In his most recent time out on Wednesday, the left-hander went 6 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Friday, the righty went six innings against the New York Mets, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.